HakeemSalaudeen/salesproject-batch-processing-on-AWS/README.md

 ## **Features**
 - **Serverless Architecture**: Uses managed services like Redshift Serverless and Glue for scalability and reduced operational overhead.
-- **Automated Data Pipeline**: Glue jobs are triggered hourly via EventBridge to process new data.
+- **Automated Data Pipeline**: Glue jobs are scheduled to run hourly to process new data.
 - **Error Handling**: SNS sends email notifications for Glue job failures.
 - **Infrastructure as Code**: All resources are deployed using Terraform, ensuring consistency and reproducibility.
 - **Security**: Redshift is deployed in a private subnet, and credentials are stored securely in Secrets Manager.